- 3.5 hours

 Yes!
 We have some excellent family-friendly guides who can appeal to the learning styles of children.
 Please book privately if you have children under 13.
 Feel free to provide us with information about your children such as favorite school subjects, and hobbies.
 This way we can match you with the best possible guide.
 Please note that as this walk tour does not fall within our official family program, there will not be special family activities.

 Yes.
-We'll pre-purchase tickets for each participant.
+We'll pre-purchase tickets for each participant for the House of Cavalry, or the Royal Mews as soon as they reopen again in 2022.
 Your guide will have the tickets on hand.

 What if it’s raining?